Adldap2/Adldap2/docs/setup.md

 ##### Username & Password

-To connect to your AD server, a username and password is required to be able to query and run operations on your server(s).
+To connect to your LDAP server, a username and password is required to be able to query and run operations on your server(s).

 You can use any account that has these permissions.